ninbura/windows/readme.md

 # steps
 1. ### Mount the Windows 11 ISO/Installer to a Bootable Flash Drive using Rufus
+    - USB 3.0 drive preffered
+    - must be greater than 8GB
 2. ### Update & Configure Your Motherboard's BIOS
     1. update BIOS via GUI or advanced "Flashback"
+       - USB 2.0 flash drive preferred
+       - must be smaller than 32GB & formatted as FAT32
     2. configure BIOS
         - enable virtual or physical TPM (usually on by default)
         - verify that secure boot is *enabled and active*